djalbat/occam-grammar-utilities/README.md

 ## Introduction

-_This project is undergoing a major rewrite and is effectively broken!
-Please come back another day._

 This package provides the means to eliminate left recursion, the Achilles heel of top-down parsers, in both its direct and indirect forms.

 There is an accompanying paper: